Teen Club Leadership Initiative

 Program Details:

-• This program is comprised of sixteen two-hour lessons, focusing on career and vocational development and promoting leadership through civic engagement.
+- This program includes 14 classes that focus on career and vocational development while promoting leadership through civic engagement.

-• Classes will meet on Tuesday afternoons from 4:15-6:15 pm unless otherwise stated in the schedule.
+- Classes will meet on Tuesday afternoons from 4:30 to 6:30 pm, unless otherwise stated in the schedule.

-• The Latham Foundation has generously covered the program fee (a $450 scholarship) for all selected applicants.
+- The Henry and Sylvia Yaschick Foundation and the Post and Courier have generously covered the program fee (a $450 scholarship) for all selected applicants.
 Participants who do not complete the program may be asked to reimburse the cost.

 Application deadline: Applications must be received by 12 p.m. on December 2nd.
 Applicants will not be notified of acceptance until the week of December 9th.